yjh-mcut/redesign-methodology/README.md

 data/
-  failure_log_TEMPLATE.csv  structure for the per-match failure record docs/ images/                   figures used in this README
+  failure_log_TEMPLATE.csv  structure for the per-match failure record docs/ images/                   figures used in the paper
 ```